 This course doesn’t teach you how to play the piano – it assumes you know how to play the piano already.
 And the pieces used are mostly extracts that are designed to illustrate certain types of chord, so the goal isn’t to play complete pieces but to acquire skills that you can apply to other pieces.

 Also, this isn’t a music composition course: I don’t talk very much about why certain chords sound good together.
-However, if you are interested in learning about chord progressions this is a good starting point.
+However, if you are interested in learning about chord progressions this is a great place to start.

 So, if you’ve ever wondered what Dm7/G means then give this course a try!
-You can always get a refund if you decide it isn’t for you.
+You can always get a refund within 30 days if you decide it isn’t for you.